 the employee has, or may have, breached the Code, or

-that it is in the public interest, or the agency’s interest, to continue the suspension (subregulation 3.10(5))
+that it is in the public interest, or the agency’s interest, to continue the suspension (s.14(6))

-Suspension must end as soon as any sanction is imposed for the relevant breach of the Code (subregulation 3.10(6))
+Suspension must end as soon as any sanction is imposed for the relevant breach of the Code (s.14(7))

-In exercising suspension powers, the agency head must have due regard to procedural fairness, unless they believe, on reasonable grounds, that it would not be appropriate to do so in the particular circumstances (subregulation 3.10(7))
+In exercising suspension powers, the agency head must have due regard to procedural fairness, unless they believe, on reasonable grounds, that it would not be appropriate to do so in the particular circumstances (s.14(8))

 Cases where the decision-maker believes that it is not appropriate to have regard to procedural fairness are likely to be unusual.
 It may be considered where there is a need to act urgently due to safety concerns or a risk that evidence will be destroyed, or where there is some other overriding public interest.
 In most cases, however, decision-makers will be able to have due regard to procedural fairness.